fy1231/fy.github.io/_posts/md2.md

 	>
 	>     return shell_exec("echo $input | $markdown_script");

 Any decent text editor should make email-style quoting easy.
 For example, with BBEdit, you can make a selection and choose Increase Quote Level from the Text menu.

-<h3 id="list">Lists</h3>
+### Lists
 Markdown supports ordered (numbered) and unordered (bulleted) lists.

 Unordered lists use asterisks, pluses, and hyphens -- interchangably